Blog

 19. Hire a street team to hand out promotional flyers

-Street teams are people who stand outside in busy areas and hand out flyers to passerby.
-It’s a popular tactic that food delivery services like Uber Eats employ when they enter into a new market to help gain awareness of their presence in the community.
+Street teams are people who stand outside busy areas and hand out flyers to people walking past.
+It’s a popular tactic that food delivery services like Uber Eats deploy when they enter into a new market to help gain awareness of their presence in the community.

 The advantage of hiring a street team as opposed to just hanging fliers is they tend to be more engaging and drum up more interest from people walking by.

-There’s also an opportunity to accompany your promotional flier with a physical item, like a piece of candy, to really gain people’s interest.
+There’s also an opportunity to accompany your promotional flier with a physical item, like a piece of candy, to really make people stop.

 20. Purchase a bus stop or bench ad

-They say it takes as many as 12 touch-points with your brand before someone is ready to convert.
+They say it takes as many as 12 touch-points with your brand before someone is ready to buy.

 Bus ads, bench ads, billboards, and vehicle wrappings can serve as that first touchpoint, aiming to increase brand and name recognition in your community to eventually drive more sales.

 It is almost impossible to measure the effectiveness of these campaigns.
-You’ll have to look at trends over time to get a sense of how well they’re working.
-However, it could be a good marketing idea for a coworking space if you have the budget for it.
+You’ll have to look at trends over time to see how well they’re working.
+However, it could be a good marketing idea for a multi-location coworking space if you have the budget to spend.

 Event marketing ideas for coworking spaces